NavirInc/Normes-De-Developpement-WordPress/README.md

 - Images exported to WEBP and SVG formats
 - Text content

-After development, the agency will be responsible for the following tasks :
+After development, the agency will be responsible for the following tasks:
 - Configuration and integration of Google Tag Manager
 - Configuration of Google Search Console
 - Configuration and integration of SMTP account